ghi-electronics/Documentation/hardware/core/standard.md

 All of our UCMs use the same 200 pin SO-DIMM socket that was originally made for DDR2 memory modules.
 The fastest way to get started with UCMs is by using the optional boards and displays described on the [UCM Development Options](development-options.md) page.
 You can also incorporate any of our UCMs into your own custom design by adding the appropriate SO-DIMM socket to your circuit board.

 > [!Tip]
 > Make sure to expose the required pins in your design.
-Specific pins are needed for device programming, updates, recovery, and Wi-Fi firmware updates.
+Specific pins are needed for device programming, updates, recovery, and WiFi firmware updates.
 See device specifications for details.

 SO-DIMM stands for Small Outline Dual Inline Memory Module.
 There are two different 200 pin SO-DIMM sockets, those made for DDR memory and those made for DDR2 memory.
 They are identical except for the orientation notch which is in a slightly different position.
 These sockets are not interchangeable.
 There is also a 204 pin SO-DIMM socket for DDR3 memory with the notch positioned closer to the center of the module.